 If you suspect you have either condition, make careful note of your symptoms, lifestyle, and environment to discuss with a healthcare professional such as a podiatrist or dermatologist.

-No, eczema cream will not be effective to treat the fungal infection that causes athlete’s foot.
+No, eczema cream will not be effective in treating the fungal infection that causes athlete’s foot.
 You will likely need an OTC or prescription antifungal medication to treat athlete’s foot.

 No. Eczema is a chronic inflammatory skin condition, while athlete’s foot is a fungal infection of the skin.